Mark Francois

-Mark Gino Francois (/frɑːn'swɑː/; born 14 August 1965) is a British politician.
-A member of the Conservative Party, he has been the Member of Parliament (MP) for Rayleigh and Wickford, previously Rayleigh, since the 2001 general election.
+Mark Gino Francois (/frɑːn'swɑː/; born 14 August 1965) is a British politician who has been the Member of Parliament (MP) for Rayleigh and Wickford since 2001.
+A member of the Conservative Party, he has been Shadow Minister for Defence since 2024.

 Francois served as Vice-Chamberlain of the Household (2010–2012), a Minister of State at the Ministry of Defence (2012–2013) and Minister of State for the Armed Forces (2013–2015).
 He was also Minister of State for Communities and Resilience and Minister for Portsmouth at the Department for Communities and Local Government from 2015 to 2016.

 In 2018, he was appointed deputy chair and de facto whip of the eurosceptic European Research Group (ERG) by chair Jacob Rees-Mogg.
 He was a critic of the leadership of Theresa May during her time as leader of the Conservative Party.

 In March 2020 he became the Chair of the ERG.